Szybet/niAudio/case/guide.md

 i also added some epoxy to make it more solid.
 Soldering tin is "soft" so if you will connect / disconnect many times, the pins will get loose and break with time.
 ![IMG_20220808_190740](https://user-images.githubusercontent.com/53944559/183511185-f3669988-ae3a-4138-a3b9-e70fda2fbe8c.jpg)

-I use those "arduino cables" female connectors without the plastic because space limitations.
+I use those "arduino cables" female connectors without the plastic because space limitations to connect to the device.

 ![IMG_20220809_003559](https://user-images.githubusercontent.com/53944559/183526459-93a4f503-8611-431e-a550-8aa9252c4ebe.jpg)